 - All research activities that do not involve in-person interactions can continue.
 If your in-person data collection efforts are complete and your data analysis does not require in-person meetings between researchers and participants, you may continue work on your project, even if it initially involved in-person data collection efforts.

 - Researchers are reminded that changes to procedures to accommodate these new restrictions must be approved by the IRB before they are carried out, unless needed to eliminate an immediate hazard to a participant.

 Is my entire protocol suspended?
 Do I need to notify my sponsor?

-No. No entire protocols are suspended.
+No. No entire protocols are suspended, and no sponsor notifications are necessary.
 The IRB is requiring a temporary stoppage of procedures that take place directly between researchers and participants, or which otherwise require a participant to interact with a person they would not otherwise interact with.
 You may wish to notify your sponsor of the IRB’s decision to require temporary stoppage of these kinds of activities if you are on a reporting timeline that is impacted by this decision.
 Your sponsor is welcome to contact our office with any concerns or questions.

 Office of Research funding opportunities (GRCO, URCO, SPARC, GEM, and Research Catalyst awards) will have flexibility in carrying out and meeting the terms of their awards where human subjects research stoppages took place.
-We are working to identify and contact other sponsors, and will update you on their positions as soon as we hear back.
+Guidance from other sponsors regarding COVID-19 flexibilities can be located on the Sponsored Programs website.

 Are there exceptions to the temporary stoppage?